We provide three services that have helped brands achieve amazing results (cases follow).

-Brand Strategy: too many brands are “me-too”.
+Too many brands are “me-too”.
 We start with your business strategy and inject creativity to build a narrative that resonates inside and out.
 This ensures the most engaging story is deployed efficiently and effectively.

-Go-to-Market Strategy: we do not recommend traditional marketing plans.
+We do not recommend traditional marketing plans.
 They are backward thinking and rapidly stale dated.
 A proactive go-to-market creates real dialogue, deeper engagement, and real revenue results.

 This comes directly from Wikipedia (so it must be true!): “The team underwent a massive rebrand prior to the 2008 season, abandoning its nickname and green-white color scheme for a new existence as the Tampa Bay Rays.
 Dropping the “Devil”, the new Rays name referred to a ray of sunshine (for the Sunshine State of Florida), and the team adopted a navy, Columbia blue and gold color scheme.”

 Talk about a mouthful.
 This national association was previously called the Canadian Association of Accredited Mortgage Professionals.
 Those who knew them called them “camp.”
-A brand with an acronym that holds no meaning.
+A brand with an acronym holds no meaning.
 But that was not the only issue.
 This organization represents nearly 15,000 members that account for over $100 billion in mortgages annually.
 It needed a sophisticated brand.

 Over a period of eight months, we worked across the country listening to local chapters and to members.
 We presented to the Board on four occasions, and they impressed upon us the need for clarity in the new brand to drive a growth agenda.